Full-Stack-Press/Frill-SSO-Unofficial/readme.txt

 1. Upload `Frill-sso plugin` to the `/wp-content/plugins/` directory or install thru WordPress plugin installer.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to your Frill.co site, access your settings from the top right user icon.
 Go to "Single Sign-On" and input your redirect URL.
-This is the URL for your Frill site, like `https://feedback.example.com`
+This is the URL for your site, like `https://feedback.example.com`
 4. From the same location copy your SSO Key, this is used to Authenticate your users.
 The format will be `xxxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`
-5. Go to WordPress Admin dashboard -> Settings -> Frill SSO and input your Frill.co credentials.
+5. Go to WordPress Admin dashboard -> Settings -> Frill SSO site and input your Frill.co credentials.
 6. Add a custom link to any menu or button on your site with `?frill_sso_redirect` set as the link.
 7. You should be ready to go!
 If you have any problems, connect with the Frill Community Group on Facebook at https://www.facebook.com/groups/180279940621320